Finite Neural Networks as Mixtures of Gaussian Processes: From Provable Error Bounds to Prior Selection: Algorithmic Framework

 \subsection{Construction of the GMM Approximation of a SNN}

-The procedure to build a Gaussian mixture approximation $q_{nn(\sX)}$ of $p_{nn(\sX)}$, i.e. the output distribution of a SNN at a set of input points $\sX$ as in Eqn \eqref{eq:q_nn(vec(X)),k}, is summarized in Algorithm \ref{al:SNN2GMM}.
+The procedure to build a Gaussian mixture approximation $q_{nn(\sX)}$ of $p_{nn(\sX)}$, i.e., the output distribution of a SNN at a set of input points $\sX$ as in Eqn~\eqref{eq:q_nn(vec(X)),k}, is summarized in Algorithm~\ref{al:SNN2GMM}.
 The algorithm consists of a forward pass over the layers of the SNN.
-First, the Gaussian output distribution after the first linear layer is constructed (line 1).
-Then, for each layer $k>0$, $q_{nn(\sX),k}$ is compressed to a mixture of size $M$ (line 2); the signature of $R_M(q_{nn(\sX)})$ is computed (line 4); and the signature is passed through the activation and linear layer to obtain $q_{nn(\sX),k+1}$ (line 5).
-Parallel to this, following Proposition \ref{prop:WasserNetworkSet}, error bounds on the 2-Wasserstein distance are computed for the compression operation (line 3), signature and activation operation (line 4), and linear operation (line 6), which are then composed into a bound on $\wasserstein_2(p_{nn(\sX),k+1},q_{nn(\sX),k+1})$ that is propagated to the next layer (line 8).
+First, the Gaussian output distribution after the first affine layer is constructed (line~1).
+Then, for each layer $k>0$, $q_{nn(\sX),k}$ is compressed to a mixture of size $M$ (line~2); the signature of $\compress_{M_k}(q_{nn(\sX)})$ is computed (line 4); and the signature is passed through the activation and affine layer to obtain $q_{nn(\sX),k+1}$ (line~5).
+Parallel to this, error bounds on the 2-Wasserstein distance are computed for the compression operation (line~3), signature operation (line~4), and affine operation (line~6), which are then composed into a bound on $\wasserstein_2\left(p_{nn(\sX),k+1},q_{nn(\sX),k+1}\right)$ that is propagated to the next layer (line~7).